Moving to Mexico: Planning Guide and comprehensive Relocation Check-list

 Here is a checklist of items to be organized three months before your planned departure date:

-Travel Documentation: Ensure that you and all members of your family have passports and that you have applied for your visa to live and work in Mexico.
+Travel Documentation: Ensure that you and all members of your family have passports and that you have applied for your visa to live (and if necessary, work) in Mexico.
 Some employers will take care of the visa documentation for you, but if you are moving independently, or to retire in Mexico, then you will need to take care of this yourself.
 Be sure that you can fulfill the requirements needed to qualify for a living / work visa in Mexico (you can find details of these on our Mexico Immigration page.
+If you need additional assistance, consider the Mexico Relocation Consultancy service.

 Driving License: Mexico does not require you to have an International Driver’s Licence, so you can take your home country licence with you.
-Once you are in Mexico, you may apply for a Mexican driving licence if you want to; the procedures to apply for a Mexican Driver’s License vary from state to state; for example, in Mexico City, you simply complete some forms, present your immigration visa, and pay the fees and your driving license will be issued in due course.
+Once you are in Mexico, you may apply for a Mexican driving licence if you want to; the procedures to apply for a Mexican Driver’s License vary from state to state; for example, in Mexico City, you simply complete some forms, present your residency visa, and pay the fees for your driving license to be issued.
+Check with the state where you plan to live for local procedures and fees.

 Check Electrical Appliances: Make a list of the electrical appliances you plan to take with you to Mexico.
-Items working on low-voltage, for example: laptops, MP3 players, cell phones, etc will usually adapt automatically in Mexico.
-If you live in the Americas, then your voltage will be identical to Mexico’s and big-ticket items can be moved to Mexico, however you should carefully consider whether it’s wise to move large lumps of electrical furniture when these may be easily obtained in Mexico.
+Items working on low-voltage, for example: laptops, iPods and smart phones, etc. will usually adapt automatically in Mexico.
+If you live in the Americas, then your voltage will be identical to Mexico’s, and big-ticket items (e,g, TVs and refrigerators) can be moved to Mexico; however, you should carefully consider whether it’s wise to move large lumps of electrical furniture when these may be easily obtained in Mexico.
 If you live in Europe, you will need to leave most electrical items behind.
 A European TV will not work in Mexico either, as Europe uses the PAL (wiki) system and the Americas use NTSC (wiki).

-Consider Pets: Your pets can be taken to Mexico, but you will need to apply for permission and your pet will need to have all its jabs and papers in order.
+Consider Pets: Cats and dogs can be taken to Mexico, but you will need to apply for permission and your pet will need to have all its vaccinations and health papers in order.
 You will need to supply a Health Certificate issued by an official authority or by a licensed veterinarian provided that his signature is approved by a state veterinarian and proof of vaccines against rabies and distemper, administered at least 15 days before the arrival of your pet in Mexico.
-Note that cats and dogs may be taken to Mexico, but other animals may not without special import permits, e.g. rabbits, birds, snakes, ferrets, etc. Read the guide on Mexperience about Bringing Your Pets to Mexico.
+Note that cats and dogs may be taken to Mexico, but other animals may not without special import permits, e.g. rabbits, birds, snakes, ferrets, etc. Read the guide on Mexperience about Bringing Your Pets to Mexico for full details and links to relevant authorities.

 Consider Items to Take and Leave: Make a check-list of the items you will definitely take with you and those you definitely won’t be taking.
 Consider selling your items on eBay or via Garage Sale / Moving House Sale.
 Go around your home and physically look at all of the items you need to consider: you probably have a lot of things you don’t realize you have and it won’t be until you begin putting things to one side that you’ll understand the extend of the amount of things which have built-up over the years.
 Don’t forget the garage, sheds, attics and cellars if you have them.
 If you won’t be taking your pets, now if the time to start arranging an alternative home for them.